Dighton and Somerset Railroad: South Coast Rail

 In June 2016, MBTA announced that the project cost had been revised to $3.42 billion, with completion not expected until 2030.
 The substantial delay and increase in cost caused officials to consider alternate plans, including an earlier, interim addition of service to New Bedford via Middleborough.
 In March 2017, the state announced a revised plan intended to provide service sooner: Phase 1 would follow the Middleborough route and open in 2024; Phase 2 would follow the original route through Stoughton (including electrification) and open in 2029.
 By June 2017, the planned completion dates were changed to Phase 1 in 2022 and Phase 2 in 2030.
 The revised plan has attracted criticism from several directions, including Stoughton, Easton, and Raynham officials who have long been opposed to the Dighton and Somerset line being reactivated through their towns.

+Conversion to rail trail

+A 7-mile (11.3 km) segment of the former D&S mainline that runs between Weir Junction and Dighton is currently planned for rail trail conversion as a part of Phase 1 of the Taunton River Trail project.
+As planned, the Taunton River Trail would consist of over 22 miles (35.4 km) of continuous off-road and on-road multi-use paths that will connect the communities of Taunton, Dighton, and Somerset along the Taunton River.
+Once complete, it will also intersect with the South Coast Bikeway at the Veterans Memorial Bridge in Somerset; additionally, a rail with trail connection is under consideration as a link to the Norton/Mansfield Rail Trail via the Middleboro Secondary.

+In June 2023, the town of Dighton was awarded a $74,000 MassTrails grant to advance construction of Phase 1 of the rail trail through Sweets Knoll State Park.